 We have made it easy, quick online to calculate your conveyancing fees for your property sale.
 Compare conveyancing selling quotes from fixed fee Conveyancing Solicitors.
 Find your sale Conveyancer to handle your property legals.
 Move fast

 You should aim to get a Local Conveyancing Solicitor that can also act for you when you buy your next home.
 When a Property Lawyer manages both property transactions, sale and purchase, then you can often negotiate a saving.
 Our quotes are detailed and we ensure that you get a call from the Conveyancing Solicitor before you instruct.
 This gives you peace of mind that the quote represents what you need to ensure that you become the legal owner of the property or indeed that a home that you have sold is no longer yours.
 You may wish to read our quick guide to finding a sale Conveyancer

 Our sale conveyancing fees calculator, quote comparison system aims to tell you clearly what the costs are when selling a house.
 We do not use average legal fee costs.
 Our Solicitors are more than happy to explain the costs involved in the selling home process and the home buying process.
 Choosing a local Conveyancer helps you to discuss issues face to face if required and that any papers that need signed can be actioned promptly.

 Cheap Conveyancing sounds good but we would ask that you consider the phrase 'you get what you pay for'.
 We want your home to sell easily and we want your chosen new house to become your home.
-Use the online best conveyancing fees calculator below to help you find your Conveyancer.
+Use the online best comparison conveyancing fees calculator below to help you find your sale Conveyancer.